 Amenities: Travelodge, &Play, Changing Places, Lucky Coin, Multi Faith & Special Needs Room, Revolution Laundry, Showers

-plus northbound only: Small grass area by hotel
+Outdoor Space: northbound only: Children's Play Area; Small grass area by hotel

 and southbound only: Small grass area at far back of car park (care needed) Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Greggs, Costa Express